Supportive Housing for Youth Aging Out of Foster Care

 Are you looking for supportive housing for youth aging out of foster care?
 When young adults age out, often around 18 years old, it means that they are leaving the foster care system without having been placed in a permanent family or home.
 They weren’t re-united or adopted, they basically just “timed out.”

 Unfortunately, there aren’t enough foster care transition programs out there to help all the youth aging out.
-And most of what exists are somewhat antiseptic and institutional.
+And most of what exists is institutional.
 However, it is much better than it used to be and is still improving.
 Below we will cover some of the major options available to former foster youth.

 Housing Programs for Youth Aging Out of Foster Care